-NM - Albion MGP Albion, Orleans County Site No.: 837012 February 2010
+NM - Albion MGP Albion, Orleans County Site No.: 837012 March 2010

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY AND PURPOSE

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the above referenced site.
-The disposal of hazardous waste at the site has resulted in threats to public health and the environment that would be addressed by the remedy proposed by this Proposed Remedial Action Plan (PRAP).
-The disposal of hazardous wastes at this site, as more fully described in Section 6 of this document, have contaminated various environmental media.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected a remedy for the above referenced site.
+The disposal of hazardous waste at the site has resulted in threats to public health and the environment that would be addressed by the remedy.
+The disposal or release of contaminants at this site, as more fully described in this document, have contaminated various environmental media.

-The proposed remedy, discussed in Section 8, is intended to attain the remedial action objectives identified for this site for the protection of public health and the environment.
-This PRAP identifies the preferred remedy, summarizes the other alternatives considered, and discusses the reasons for the preferred remedy.
-The Department will approve a final remedy for the site only after careful consideration of all comments received during the public comment period.
+The remedy, discussed in Section 6, is intended to attain the remedial action objectives identified for this site for the protection of public health and the environment.